Connection-topology--dependent energy transport and ergotropy in quantum battery networks with reciprocal and nonreciprocal couplings: Reservoir consideration

 \section{Reservoir consideration}

-Because the nonreciprocal coupling is mediated by a shared reservoir, it is important to examine how its properties affect the charging performance.
-We first consider a thermal environment, for which the system dynamics is described by the following master equation
+Because the nonreciprocal coupling is mediated by a common reservoir, it is important to examine how its properties affect the charging performance.
+We first consider a thermal environment, for which the system dynamics is governed by the master equation

 where $n_{\rm th}$ is the average number of photons in the reservoir.
-As illustrated in Fig.~\ref{fig5}, we plot the time evolution of the stored energy in the quantum battery.
-In the thermal bath, environment-induced excitations continuously inject into the cavity mode via Lindblad processes.
+As illustrated in Fig.~\ref{fig5}, we show the time evolution of the stored energy in the quantum battery.
+In the thermal bath, environment-induced excitations are continuously injected into the cavity modes via Lindblad processes.
 The fluctuation strength associated with the thermal reservoir scales linearly with the bath occupation, the induced incoherent pumping of photons into the system is correspondingly enhanced, resulting in a steady-state energy that increases linearly with $n_{\rm th}$, which can be expressed as for both cascaded and parallel topologies.
-We note that, due to the rapid growth of the Hilbert-space dimension with increasing driving strength, our simulations are performed at a relatively weak drive to ensure convergence in a truncated Fock space.
-The resulting finite-dimensional truncation may induce minor quantitative deviations without modifying the qualitative behavior of the results.
+We note that, due to the larger photon number and rapid growth of the Hilbert-space dimension with the battery number $N$, our simulations are performed at a relatively weak drive to ensure convergence in a truncated Fock space.